 Faith in Action

 This group has existed at St Thomas More for eight years.
 It is a well-established group which is welcoming, friendly and fun.
 Any pupil across all five year groups can come along and join us each Thursday lunchtime in C14.
-The group is staffed by Mrs Towers and Mrs Packham.
+The group is staffed by Mrs Barrows and Miss Rushford.
 Pupils come together and begin by sharing lunch.
 This is a social occasion and pupils enjoy sitting with and chatting to pupils from different year groups.
 The next part of the meeting is a minuted meeting involving a discussion of ideas from the pupils about the charities we should support and the ways in which we can fundraise.
 Pupils enjoy this input and talk through the strengths and weaknesses of the ideas.

 So that our pupils are engaged in the Catholic mission of St Thomas More Catholic High School to demonstrate belief in every person; encouraging their love of learning, their love of each other and their love of Christ, we have a liturgical group that is comprised of both pupils and staff.